SSWConsulting/SSW.Rules.Content/rules/sprint-review-retro-email/rule.md

 ![Figure: Timesheet data for a Sprint](sprint-timesheet-data.png)
 :::

-2. Sprint Burndown - a quick overview of the Sprint
+2. Sprint Burndown - A quick overview of the Sprint

 ![Figure: Sprint Burndown](burndown.jpg)